pingcap/docs/ticdc/monitor-ticdc.md

 - Entry sorter buffer size: The number of events that TiCDC nodes cache in the Sorter module
 - Processor/Mounter buffer size: The number of events that TiCDC nodes cache in the Processor module and the Mounter module
 - Sink row buffer size: The number of events that TiCDC nodes cache in the Sink module
-- Entry sorter sort duration: TiCDC The histogram of the time spent by TiCDC nodes sorting events
+- Entry sorter sort duration: The histogram of the time spent by TiCDC nodes sorting events
-- Entry sorter sort duration percentile: Within one second, the 95%, 99%, and 99.9% probability of the time spent by TiCDC sorting events
+- Entry sorter sort duration percentile: The time (P95, P99, and P999) spent by TiCDC sorting events within one second
 - Entry sorter merge duration: The histogram of the time spent by TiCDC nodes merging sorted events
-- Entry sorter merge duration percentile: Within one second, the 95%, 99%, and 99.9% probability of the time spent by TiCDC merging sorted events
+- Entry sorter merge duration percentile: The time (P95, P99, and P999) spent by TiCDC merging sorted events within one second
 - Mounter unmarshal duration: The histogram of the time spent by TiCDC nodes unmarshaling events
-- Mounter unmarshal duration percentile: Within one second, the 95%, 99%, and 99.9% probability of the time spent by TiCDC unmarshaling events
+- Mounter unmarshal duration percentile: The time (P95, P99, and P999) spent by TiCDC unmarshaling events within one second
 - KV client dispatch events/s: The number of events that the KV client module dispatches among the TiCDC nodes
 - KV client batch resolved size: The batch size of resolved timestamp messages that TiKV sends to TiCDC

 ## TiKV

-Following is an example of the **TiKV** panel:
+The following is an example of the **TiKV** panel:

 ![TiCDC Dashboard - TiKV metrics 1](/media/ticdc/ticdc-dashboard-tikv-1.png)
 ![TiCDC Dashboard - TiKV metrics 2](/media/ticdc/ticdc-dashboard-tikv-2.png)